georchestra/maelstro/README.md

 The configuration is based on a YAML file containing connection information about the source and destination servers.
 You can find an example of this file in [test_config.yaml](backend/tests/test_config.yaml)

+For dev use of the platform, there is a sample config in the backend folder: [dev_config.yaml](backend/dev_config.yaml).
+This config is used by default in the docker compo.

-The file has 2 categories:
+The file has 3 categories:
 - sources
 - destinations
+- db_logging

 Sources contains 2 list of servers: `geonetwork_instances` and `geoserver_instances`.
 Each instance is described by its `url` (`api_url` for geonetwork), and their credentials.